 Our Strategic Plan outlines a number of key priorities.
-Many are now complete, while others will be achieved this year and are highlighted in our "Special for 2021" boxes.
+Many are now complete, while others will be achieved this year and are highlighted in our "Special for 2023" boxes.

-2021 Budget
+2023 Budget

-The RVCA's proposed budget for 2021 is \$12.58 million and will enable the RVCA to continue making progress on a number of critical priorities outlined in our five-year Strategic Plan.
-In the following pages of this work plan, you will see priority projects for next year highlighted in "Special for 2021" boxes.
+The RVCA's proposed budget for 2023 is \$11.8 million.
+This will enable the RVCA to continue serving the needs of our municipalities and watershed residents while making progress on critical priorities outlined in our Strategic Plan.
+In the following pages of this work plan, you will see priority projects highlighted in boxes marked "Special for 2023."
 These boxes highlight both capital projects and operational priorities.

-Our proposed budget for 2021 can be broken down into three main expenditures:
+Our proposed budget for 2023 can be broken down into three main expenditures:

-- \$0.95 million for Rideau River Ice Management - \$2.47 million for capital projects - \$9.17 million for operations to deliver all programs and services
+- \$1.02 million for Rideau River Ice Management - \$0.49 million for capital projects - \$10.28 million for operations to deliver all other programs and services